mksimpler/sked/readme.md

 git clone https://github.com/Zambonifofex/sked
 cd sked

-# Step 2: Start an HTTP server (Python’s in this example).
-python3 -m http.server 3000 &

-# Step 3: Open ‘http://localhost:3000’ in your browser.

-# Step 4 (Optional): Install ‘three.js’ through NPM to be able to see the 3D preview locally.
+# Step 2 (Optional): Install ‘three.js’ through NPM to be able to see the 3D preview locally.
 npm i
+mv node_modules modules

+# Step 3: Start an HTTP server (Python’s in this example).
+python3 -m http.server 3000

+# Step 4: Open ‘http://localhost:3000’ in your browser.
 ~~~

 **Note:** Pull requests and issue reports are very welcome!